 Village enclosure

 Adjacent to the Village B grandstand is the Village Enclosure.
 This is a premium hospitality area that borders the fence alongside the Wellington Straight.
-Any tickets to the Village Enclosure at Silverstone also get you a seat in the Village B grandstand.
+Any tickets to the Village Enclosure at Silverstone also get you a seat in the Village B grandstand in the higher seat numbers.

 The best entrance to use to get the Village corner is the main entrance, gate 19.